morian/aio-ld2410/README.rst

 Contributing
 ------------

-Contributions, bug reports and feedbacks are very welcome, feel free to open an issue_, send a `pull request`_. or `start a discussion`_.
+Contributions, bug reports and feedback are very welcome, feel free to open an issue_, send a `pull request`_. or `start a discussion`_.

 Participants must uphold the `code of conduct`_.